elsholz/cppbrot/README.md

 - `a` Decrease Julia x constant
 - `d` Increase Julia x constant

+### Command Line Options
+- `--julia` Explore Julia Set instead of Mandelbrot Set
+- `--auto-rotate` Anmate julia set.
+Automatically activates the `--julia` option as well.
+No User Interaction is possible, if this option is used.
+- `--random-colors` Sets random values for the color variables.
+Good if you need a refreshing look.

+## Further Development
+For the future, I can imagine to take the output of the program `cli-visualizer` and use it to generate a music visualizer based on the Mandelbrot set.
+E.g. The levels of the different frequencies as visualized by cls-visualizer could be taken to set the colors for different iteration levels.
+Also the frequencies could affect the movement of a julia set.\
+Another Option would be to add an option named `--split` and have a split view that shows the mandelbrot set and its corresponding julia set at the current position.

 ## Old:
 pybrot renders fractals using (partly) python in the terminal
 Example: